Contents

 Applicability

-This Protocol applies to projects that capture CO2 from ambient air and store it durably according to the requirements established in the storage Modules associated with this Protocol (see Section 8).
+This Protocol applies to projects that chemically or physically capture atmospheric CO2 from ambient air, and store it durably according to the storage Modules associated with this Protocol (see Section 9).
 A cradle-to-grave GHG Statement must also be able to be accurately applied to all processes within the scope of the Project.

-Projects that co-capture CO2 from on-site point sources do not qualify for the generation of Credits under this Protocol, as this constitutes avoided emissions - not emissions removal.
+Projects that co-capture CO2 from on-site point sources do not qualify for the generation of Credits under this Protocol.
 DAC projects that are co-located with industrial point sources of CO2, defined here as being within 1km distance, are only eligible if the Project appropriately discounts measured gross CO2 removals in an amount corresponding to the relative difference between local atmospheric CO2 concentrations, and background atmospheric CO2 concentrations - to ensure that only the captured fraction corresponding to non-fossil emissions is included in claimed removals.
 In practice, this should be achieved by measuring the concentration of CO2 in the ambient air at the inlet to the DAC process, and discounting gross removals by an amount corresponding to the relative excess of this measurement compared to a background reading at a distance greater than 1km from the co-located industrial point source.

 Only DAC projects which meet a zero emissions baseline scenario (see Section 7.2) are eligible under this Protocol.
 A Project may qualify for this distinction by meeting one of the following conditions: